tsayavon/Portfolio/README.md

 patterns.
 She has surveyed the staff of Green Destinations and provided you with the data.
 She would like to know what the attrition rate is (% of people who have left).
 She would also like to know if factors like age, years at the company and income play a part in determining if people will leave or not.

+I was able to create a Tableau dashboard from the data provided.
+There, we will see how many employees are employed at Green Destinations, the employee rate, the average job statisfaction, and average month income.
+The bargraphs show the attrition dates by age group, monthly income, average income per age, and employee count by years worked.

 ![](https://github.com/tsayavon/Tiffany_Sayavong_Portfolio/blob/main/images/Green%20Destinations%20HR.png)